FreneticFurry/VRChat-Udon-Anti-Cheat-System/FAC Rewrite README.md

 7. anti Mirror's & Camera cheating (done)
 8. anti Shader cheating (done)
 9. anti collider viewing/ no clipping (done)
-10. anti view manipulation (done, currently just blacks out the screen so this is still in progress to find a alternative solution to that if possible)
+10. anti view manipulation & menu bugging (done)
+11. tool/ interaction verification (done)

 - planned features roadmap - subject to change: things can be added or removed at any time, its just current thoughts and idea's on what to prevent or at least attempt to prevent

-1. mark client users as cheating remotely like in PD2 (halted, might not be added in any form due to ambiguity, further thoughts and experimentation needed. - Vector Lotus's feature request)
-2. tool/ interaction verification (planned)
-3. anti avatar overlay esp cheating (planned)
+1. anti avatar overlay esp cheating (planned)
-4. anti menu bugging (planned, some other detection will likely fix it but if no other one does then direct support will be made)
-5. verification functions (tool/ interaction library for development)
+2. player collision/ pushing (planned, thinking about it being more like how it is within TF2 where it isnt 100% collisions but rather just a push force to keep players out of each other instead)
+3. extra verification for VRCPickup's to prevent VRCPickup position/ hold bugging (planned)

 for the people with the FAC rewrite pre alpha build - to use anti mesh viewing you MUST turn on read/write on your meshes or use a explicit collider eg. box collider, if you as a tester know a better way please let me know.